Are you ready to begin your Rangi journey?

 Una’s Story

-Una (they/them) is a national athletics record holder who hopes to not only compete at the Paralympics one day, but also to help open up conversations around disability and inclusion.
-Una is involved in choir and performing arts, as well as LGBTQIA+ and sustainability initiatives.
+Una (they/them), Class of 2019, is a national athletics record holder who hopes to not only compete at the Paralympics one day, but also to help open up conversations around disability and inclusion.
+Una was involved in choir and performing arts, as well as LGBTQIA+ and sustainability initiatives whilst she was at school.

-Drawing from the established practices of positive psychology and growth mindset, the Rangi Wellbeing Programme has been developed to equip each girl with the resources she needs to ensure she is feeling good and that she belongs
+Drawing from the established practices of positive psychology and growth mindset, the Rangi Ruru Wellbeing Programme has been developed to equip each student with the resources they need to ensure they are feeling good and that they belong